Is EVA Foam Suitable for Automotive Use?

 In those cases, buyers should compare EVA with rubber, EPDM foam, silicone foam, PU foam, non-woven acoustic materials, or multilayer composites.

-How Sanken Helps Customers Choose the Right EVA Foam Solution
+How Sanken Helps Customers Choose the Right Automotive EVA Foam Solution

-Then we recommend the right EVA foam grade, density, thickness, adhesive structure, and converting process.
+Then we help customers choose the right EVA foam grade, density, thickness, adhesive structure and converting process.

-Our goal is to help customers reduce assembly problems, improve consistency, shorten development time, and achieve stable automotive production.
+Our support may include precision die cutting, adhesive laminating, foam converting, hot pressing, material assembly, prototype sampling and mass production.
+The goal is to help customers reduce assembly problems, improve consistency, shorten development time and achieve stable automotive production.

 Conclusion